acritelli/aws-labs/lab_0_IAM.md

 3. Specify the Access Type as "AWS Management Console access"
 4. Use a custom password of your choice
 5. Uncheck the setting for "Require password reset"
+6. Assign the user to the group created in Step 1

 ## Step 3: Log in as the newly created user